 I came here with the idea to teach Helping Babies Breathe, which I have been doing and is important.
-But in a resource thirsty place, you do what needs to be done in the moment, with whatever you have available, just to stay afloat.
+But in a resource-thirsty place, you do what needs to be done at the moment, with whatever you have available, just to stay afloat.

-Teaching and learning has its place and when there is a slow moment (which there are) I jump on my opportunity.
+Teaching and learning have their place and when there is a slow moment (which there are) I jump on my opportunity.